-Two BJP MLAs back Kamal Nath govt during voting on a bill
+Two BJP MLAs back Kamal Nath govt during voting on a bill, whisked away to undisclosed location

 Bhopal, July 24: Amid speculations that Congress led government in Madhya Pradesh could be the next in line for a Karnataka-like collapse, two BJP MLAs have voted in favour of Kamal Nath government during voting on a bill in the assembly.